NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI/RasterStack-RGB-Images-in-R-Using-HSI.md

 ### About NDVI

 NDVI is  a ratio between the near infrared (NIR) portion of the electromagnetic spectrum and the red portion of the spectrum.

+$$
+NDVI = \frac{NIR-RED}{NIR+RED}
+$$

 Please keep in mind that there are different ways to aggregate bands when using hyperspectral data.
 This example is using individual bands to perform the NDVI calculation.
-Using individual bands is not necessarily the best way to calculate NDVI from hyperspectral data!
+Using individual bands is not necessarily the best way to calculate NDVI from hyperspectral data.

     # Calculate NDVI